watchthelight/pawtech-v2/MOD-QUICKREF.md

 - <@&1388675577778802748> — attended 10+ movies
 - <@&1388677466993987677> — attended 20+ movies

-## Managing Suggestions

-Community members can submit feature ideas, and you can browse them with `/suggestions`.
-Filter by status using `status:open`, `status:approved`, etc.

-When reviewing suggestions:
-- `/suggestion approve id:42` — marks it approved (add `response:` to send feedback)
-- `/suggestion deny id:42 reason:Outside scope` — denies with an explanation
-- `/suggestion implement id:42` — marks it as shipped

 ## Utility Commands

 Need to post something as the bot? `/send message:Your text here` does the trick.
 Add `embed:true` for a nicer format, or `reply_to:` with a message ID to reply to something specific.